-H. COMMUNICATION CHANNEL(S)
+J. COMMUNICATION CHANNEL(S)

 Xcel Energy may require that a communication channel and associated communication equipment be installed as part of the protective scheme.
-This channel may consist of power line carrier, leased telephone line, pilot wire circuit, fiber optic cable, radio, or other means.
+This channel may consist of power line carrier, fiber optic cable, radio, or other means.
 Communication channels may be needed for telemetry, generation control, monitoring, or protection/control purposes.
 The Facilities Study will determine the specific communication channel requirements.

-I. METERING AND TELEMETRY
+K. METERING AND TELEMETRY